 Other things to do to prevent and heal the rash is to let the baby be undiapered for at least one hour a day.
 This is not so easy once your baby has started to move around.
 Maybe you can put him in the bathtub (without water) and play with him for a while.

 Before the baby can move around, put him or her on a blanket and put some towels on it.
 If you have a boy, it might be a good idea to put a piece of dry cloth on top of his penis if he is lying on his back.

 You can also try another brand or type of diaper if you think your baby easily gets a rash.
 You’ll find an interesting discussion in our forum, regarding nappy brands and rashes here.

 How to put the diaper on

-First make sure you know what is the front and the back of the nappy.
+First, make sure you know what is the front and the back of the nappy.
 A hint is that it should be secured at the front, not at the back.
-(My mother-in-law did put the diaper on backwards all the time!) 🙂
+(My mother-in-law did put the diaper on backward all the time!) :-)

 Slide the back of the nappy under your baby by lifting his legs up.
 Grabbing him or her by the ankles with one hand is an easy way to do this.
 Bring the nappy up between your baby’s legs and secure it on his belly, but not too tight.
 You should be able to put a finger or two between the diaper and the baby’s stomach.